circleci/circleci-docs/jekyll/_cci2/deployments.md

             fi
 ```

 The above example shows how to trigger a `deploy` job for the deployment.
 Here, we're triggering the job by calling the CircleCI REST API with `curl`.
 The `deploy` job will then do the actual deployment.
-We have to manually trigger the `deploy` job because currently CircleCI only runs `build` job automatically.
+We have to manually trigger this `deploy` job because `build` is the only job CircleCI currently runs automatically.

 To learn more about jobs, check out our [documentation]({{ site.baseurl }}/2.0/configuration-reference/#jobs).

 A few notes about this example: